yungDoom/source-sdk-2013-extended/README.md

 Source code for Source SDK 2013.

-Contains the game code for Half-Life 2 and HL2:DM.
+Contains the game code for Half-Life 2 and Half-Life 2 Deathmatch.

 ## Build instructions